idiap/importance-sampling/docs/training.md

 `ApproximateImportanceTraining` creates a small model that uses the per sample history of the loss and the class to predict the importance for each sample.
-It can be faster than `ImportanceTraining` but less effective.
+It can be faster than `BiasedImportanceTraining` but less effective.

+See the corresponding [paper](https://arxiv.org/abs/1706.00043) for details.

 **Arguments**